dj505/Amadeus/README.md

 [main]
 token = your bot token here
 prefix = k! (or hyour prefix)
-desc = MakiseKurisu, a Future Studio server utility bot by dj505! (or your description)
+desc = Amadeus, a Future Studio server utility bot by dj505! (or your description)
 ```

 reactions.ini (this one may not be necessary)